mattcl/aoc2023/README.md

 given day and input.
 This is done either through the `run` subcommand or via a day-specific subcommand.

 ## Developing

+**A note about compiling this yourself:** I have my [`aoc-std`](https://github.com/mattcl/aoc-std.git) crate published to a private registry that will likely be inaccessible for you.
+You can swap that out for the version specified by a direct link to the git repo.
+There's a comment in the top-level (workspace) `Cargo.toml` explaining how to do this.

 ### Prerequisite